Plan

 Types of Electric Vehicle Chargers Available

-National park visitors can access three different levels of charging equipment depending on the battery rate charge and the electrical power available.
+National parks have EV chargers for park visitors and work use.
+Public access depends on the battery rate charge and the electrical power available.
 The three different levels you may find at a national park are:

 Level 1